kofzor/LearningRL/_posts/2016-08-15-Reinforcement_Learning_101.md

 ## Policies and Objective Functions ##

 In reinforcement learning, or rather decision making in general, one seeks to optimise an objective that is chosen prior to any interaction with the problem.
 For example: reaching a specific state or maximise some reward signal over the horizon.
-In this subsection we discuss a common objective for RL and model the decision making of an agent.

 We model the decision making of an agent as a **policy function**, or *policy*, and denote it by $$\pi$$.
 In its most general form, a policy maps histories and actions to probabilities: